PyramidTechnologies/escpos/intro.rst

     \clearpage

 .. _2byte:
+.. index:: Two-byte Number

 Two-byte Number Definitions
     Many ESC/POS commands use two-byte number definitions to represent large numbers in two data bytes.
 In order to represent numbers greater than 255 in this way, we perform and integer division and a modulo division to obtain the high and low bytes, respectively.

     The common terms, nH and nL are used throughout this document and refer to the high and low bytes, respectively.

     .. note:: ProTip:
       If the target value is less than 256, set nH to 0 and nL to the target value.

     :Example 1:

       To load the value 456 into two bytes, you first must solve for the quotient.